 Welcome to our school

-Alongside this, I will expect the children to work extremely hard in all areas of the curriculum, so that they make the necessary progress to make the transition to high school an easier process.
+Alongside this, I will expect them to work extremely hard in all areas of the curriculum, so that they make the necessary progress to make the transition to high school an easier process.

-Our theme this half term is 'Friend or Foe', linking to our World War Two History topic, in which the children will focus on how children were affected by the war.
+Our theme this half term is called 'Children of War' linking to our World War Two topic, where the children will especially focus on how children were affected by the war.

-In Literacy our class book will be 'Friend or Foe' by Michael Morpurgo, which focuses on a boy’s experience of evacuation in Devon.
+In Literacy our class book will be 'Letters from the Lighthouse', which focuses on a girl’s experience of evacuation in Devon and the mystery of her missing sister.
 Writing activities will link to this with diaries, historical stories, poetry and biographical writing all being experienced.
 We will also be referring to extracts from Anne Frank’s diary and looking at other primary source evidence using film and radio archives.

-We will be focusing on achieving our grammar, punctuation and spellig targets and high emphasis will be placed on key grammar and punctuation targets with a weekly skills test based on this to show progress.
-Spellings will be focused on 3x weekly in short 10 minute lessons with 5 spellings focused on each time based on a spelling focus.
-This will culminate in a weekly homework task and a weekly and half termly test in spelling to show progression.
+We will be focusing on achieving our SPAG targets and high emphasis will be placed on key grammar and punctuation targets with a weekly skills test based on this to show progress.
+Spellings will be focused on 3 x weekly in short 10 minute lessons with 5 spellings focused on each time based on a spelling focus.
+This will culminate in a weekly homework task and a weekly and half termly test to show progression.